Yorkshire Ambulance Service workers stage second strike

 A 24-hour strike, which was branded "reckless" by trust chief executive David Whiting, took place on Saturday.

-Unite officer Terry Cunliffe said the day-long strike was "extremely well supported".'Continued fight'
+Unite officer Terry Cunliffe said the day-long strike was "extremely well supported".

 He described the proposed shift patterns as "unsafe" for staff and, as a result, unsafe for the public.

 He said: "This relatively short period of industrial action will pale into insignificance compared to the impact the management plan would have.

 "We are hoping to send a further message that we are going to continue to fight and refuse to be silenced on this issue."